 He has often been depicted by his sympathizers as a martyr.
-In a way, that is true, but in a way, it is not, because the legal system was a little bit reluctant to hold a trial of this kind and notified them in advance that they were going to arrest him.
+In a way, that is true, but in a way, it is not; the legal system was a little bit reluctant to hold a trial of this kind and notified Wilde in advance that they were going to arrest him.
 Then they gave him some time to escape to continental Europe.
 There had been several previous cases where this had been the pattern they followed.
-In other words, they didn’t really want to arrest him and put him on trial, but when he refused to move, essentially, they went ahead and did it.
+In other words, they didn’t want to arrest him and put him on trial, but when he refused to move, essentially, they went ahead and did it.

 Common Questions About Oscar Wilde and the Aesthetic Movement